mpeeples2008/ArchNetSci/_book/04-uncertainty.md

 This section follows Brughmans and Peeples (2022) Chapter 5.3.5 to provide an example of how you can use the simulation approach outlined here to assess sampling variability in the frequency data underlying archaeological networks.
 In this example, we use apportioned ceramic frequency data from the Chaco World portion of the [Southwest Social Networks database](#SWSN).
 You can [download the data here](data/AD1050cer.csv) to follow along.

-The goal of this sub-section is to illustrate how you can use a bootstrappping approach to assess variability in network properties based on sampling error in the raw data underlying archaeological networks.
+The goal of this sub-section is to illustrate how you can use a bootstrapping approach to assess variability in network properties based on sampling error in the raw data underlying archaeological networks.
 In our example based on ceramic similarity networks here this involves creating a large number of random replicates of each row of our raw ceramic data with sample size held constant (as the observed sample size for that site) and with the probabilities that a given sherd will be a given type determined by the underlying multinomial frequency distribution of types at that site.
 In other words, we pull a bunch of random samples from the site with the probability that a given sample is a given type determined by the relative frequency of that type in the actual data.
 Once this procedure has been completed, we can then assess centrality metrics or any other graph, node, or edge level property and determine the degree to which absolute values and relative ranks are potentially influenced by sampling error.

 There are many ways to set up such a resampling procedure and many complications (for example, how do we deal with limited diversity of small samples?).
 For the purposes of illustration here, we will implement a very simple procedure where we simply generate new samples of a fixed size based on our observed data and determine the degree to which our network measures are robust to this perturbation.
 In the chunk of code below we create 1000 replicates based on our original ceramic data.